-Breast reduction, also known as reduction mammaplasty, is a surgical procedure aimed at reducing overly large or sagging breasts to a more comfortable shape and size.
+Breast reduction, also known as reduction mammaplasty, is a surgical procedure our Specialist Plastic Surgeons perform in Perth aimed at reducing the breast size in a woman whose breasts are overly large for their body frame to a more comfortable shape and size.

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.